 Simone Sandholz is Associate Academic Officer in the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) section of UNU-EHS.
-She holds a PhD in Geography, a Master degree in natural resources management and a Diploma in architecture and urban planning.
+She holds a PhD in Geography, a Master’s degree in natural resources management and a Diploma in architecture and urban planning.

-In her research, Dr. Sandholz focuses on different aspects of future-oriented urban vulnerability and risk analysis with a focus on urban areas.
-Her particular fields of expertise are urban and green infrastructure, urban regeneration, nature-based solutions for disaster risk reduction and climate change adaptation, sociocultural aspects for vulnerability reduction, good governance and livelihood approaches, based on empirical social research methods.
+In her research, Dr. Sandholz focuses on different aspects of future-oriented vulnerability and risk reduction with a focus on urban areas.
+Her two particular fields of expertise are resilient urban and regional development with a focus on critical infrastructures and nature-based solutions for risk reduction and climate change adaptation, closely linked to the second research area on sociocultural aspects of sustainable development, namely place attachment, adaptive social protection, good governance and sustainable livelihood approaches, based on empirical social research methods.

-Dr. Sandholz has previously worked as assistant professor at the University of Innsbruck, Austria, where she was part of the working groups ‘Development Studies and Sustainability Science’ and ‘Natural Hazards Research’.
-At TH Köln, Germany, she acted as scientific coordinator of the Center for Natural Resources and Development, a global university network under the ‘Higher Education Excellence in Development Cooperation’ Programme of German Academic Exchange Service and the German Federal Ministry for Development and Cooperation (BMZ).
-She has conducted projects on aspects of urban resilience in Latin America and Asia, supported by the Lincoln Institute of Land Policy and Eurasia-Pacific Uninet.
-She won scholarships for her MSc and PhD fieldwork projects, received awards for her theses and was awarded with the teaching prize of TH Köln in 2014.
+Dr. Sandholz has previously worked as assistant professor at the Department of Geography, University of Innsbruck (Austria).
+As part of the working groups on Development Studies and Natural Hazards Research, she researched on urban resilience in Latin America and Asia.
+At TH Köln – University of Applied Sciences, Germany, she acted as scientific coordinator of the Center for Natural Resources and Development, a global university network involving researchers in 15 Asian, Latin American and African countries under the ‘Higher Education Excellence in Development Cooperation’ Programme of the German Academic Exchange Service and the Federal Ministry for Development and Cooperation (BMZ).
+She was responsible for setting up a German-Mexican Master’s programme and coordinated a research project on the values of open spaces in emerging Brazilian Megacities.
+She won scholarships for her MSc and PhD fieldwork projects, received awards for her theses and was awarded with the teaching prize of TH Köln.